Burnham Area Rescue Boat: Boathouse

-BARB headquarters, The Marine Rescue Centre, is a single-storey block building that matches the adjacent tourist information centre Burnham Information And Rescue Support (BIARS) and public conveniences.
+BARB headquarters, The Marine Rescue Centre, is a single-storey block building that matches the adjacent tourist information centre and public conveniences.
 The boathouse is at the north end and the HM Coastguard have facilities at the other end of the building.

 Fleet

 Inshore rescue boat

 The two inshore rescue boats are Arancia inflatable boats, that can operate in calm inland waters to assist Police with searches for missing persons, usually alongside Avon and Somerset Fire and Rescue Service.
 They are also used to help wildlife charities such as Secret World in small wildlife rescues.
 Their main role is use by BARB Search & rescue's Swift Water Team as part of Surf Life Saving GB.

 Spirit of Lelania

 The Spirit of Lelania is a six-seat BBV-6 hovercraft designed by Bill Baker Vehicles and built by Ivanoff Hovercraft AB, in Sweden in 2003.

 It is 5.25 m long and 2.5 m wide.
 Initially powered by a 110 hp engine, it has a cruising speed of 20 kn over water.

 In November 2010, the engine was replaced with a new 135 hp unit from a MG TF sports car, donated by the manufacturer MG Motor.